Brian Gubby

-Brian Gubby (born 17 April 1934 in Epsom, Surrey) is a British racehorse trainer and former racing driver from England.
+Brian Gubby (born 17 April 1934) is a British racehorse trainer and former racing driver from England.
 As a racing driver, Gubby briefly competed in Formula One during the 1960s.

-Career
+Early life and career

+Gubby was born in Epsom, Surrey.

 After completing his national service in the 1950s, Gubby became a freelance motor trader, and throughout his career he developed his business interests to include several garages and car showrooms, a hotel and a building company.